jamesljlster/yoro/README.md

 <img width="650" src=".assets/demo.png" />

-The document project is here: <https://github.com/jamesljlster/yoro-tutorial>
+The documentation project is here: <https://github.com/jamesljlster/yoro-tutorial>
 But only Chinese version is available currently.
 If you want a English version, please open a issue for it.
 At least let me know you are interested in my hard work :D